 How important is music to your ministry?
 And I’m not talking exclusively about worship music, although that plays a huge role.
-Do you incorporate music throughout your time with your ministry’s children?
+Do you incorporate songs throughout your time with your ministry’s children?

 When looking at Dr. Howard Gardner’s theory of multiple intelligences, you’ll see that by integrating music into your

 lessons, along with other styles of learning, you can really make a deep connection with kids.

 And in the Bible, we see the importance of music.
 In Matthew 26:30 we see how Jesus and his disciples sang hymns.

 Let me encourage you to integrate music into your ministry.
 Here are some quick and simple tips to help you hit all the right notes:

 From a high-energy welcome song to a soft, instrumental piece, give your ministry a soundtrack.
 Kids are extremely sensitive to music.
 The right background music can help pump kids up or calm them down.

 Music isn’t all about singing.
 Kids love making music, even if it’s just keeping the beat with a homemade maraca.